Resident Evil 4

-Resident Evil 4 is a survival horror game developed by Capcom Production Studio 4 and published by Capcom for the GameCube in 2005.
-Players control special agent Leon S. Kennedy who is on a mission to rescue the US president's daughter, Ashley Graham, who has been kidnapped by a religious cult in rural Spain.
-Leon fights hordes of enemies infected by a mind-controlling parasite and reunites with the spy Ada Wong.
+Resident Evil 4 is a 2005 survival horror game developed and published by Capcom for the GameCube.
+Players control the special agent Leon S. Kennedy on a mission to rescue the president of the United States's daughter, Ashley Graham, who has been kidnapped by a religious cult in rural Spain.
+Leon fights hordes of enemies infected by a mind-controlling parasite and reunites with the spy and mercenary Ada Wong.
 In a departure from the fixed camera angles and slower gameplay of previous Resident Evil games, Resident Evil 4 features a dynamic camera system and action-oriented gameplay.

 Development on Resident Evil 4 began for the PlayStation 2 in 1999.
-Four proposed versions were discarded; the first attempt was directed by Hideki Kamiya, but series creator Shinji Mikami felt it strayed too far from the series roots, so it was spun-off as Devil May Cry (2001) at his recommendation.
+Four proposed versions were discarded; the first was directed by Hideki Kamiya, but series creator Shinji Mikami felt it was too great a departure from the previous games, so it was spun off as Devil May Cry (2001).
 Other versions were scrapped until Mikami took directorial duties for what became the final version.
-The game was originally announced as part of the Capcom Five, a collaboration between Capcom and Nintendo to create five GameCube exclusives to boost hardware sales and demonstrate third-party support.
+The game was announced as part of the Capcom Five, a collaboration between Capcom and Nintendo to create five exclusives for the GameCube.